-They’re affectionate dogs but frequently suffer from separation anxiety, so they’re best suited for homebody type owners.
+They're affectionate dogs but frequently suffer from separation anxiety, so they're best suited for homebody types.

 The Manchester Terrier is a very intelligent, responsive breed and easily trained to apartment living.
 Their miniature size makes them ideal for even the tightest living quarters.

-This is another breed that does best with an owner who is home often; if left alone, they can become destructive and bark incessantly.
+This is another breed that does best with a pet parent who's home often; if left alone, they can become destructive and bark incessantly.

 With an appearance like a tiny Doberman, Miniature Pinschers are as confident as they are energetic.
 They make great watchdogs because they're suspicious of strangers.